 Focus: the bullet points provide the frame for what is to be done in the session.
 The SWL should use the bullets to guide what they write for the SL/HoD and tutors to do and say during each session.
 Each bullet needs to be addressed and specific reference should be made to the course manual/s.
-Guidance notes on Leading the session.
-What the SL/HoDs will have to say during each stage of the session Guidance Notes on Tutor Activity during the PD Session.
+Guidance Notes on Tutor Activity during the PD Session.
 What PD Session participants (Tutors) will do during each stage of the session.
-Time in session Introduction to the session Review prior learning A critical friend to share findings for a short discussion and lessons learned Reading and discussion of the introductory sections of the Ice breaker activity: Begin with an investigational activity according to the grade level.
-1.1 Use leading and probing questions to recap the main issues raised in the previous PD session in the various grade level.
-NB: Remind tutors on how the grade level of this 1.1 Discuss the main issues raised in the previous PD session in the various grade level.
+Time in session 1 Introduction to the session Review prior learning A critical friend to share findings for a short discussion and lessons learned Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators Overview of content and identification of any distinctive aspects of the lesson/s, NB The guidance for SL/HoD should identify and address any areas where tutors might require clarification on any aspect of the lesson.
+1.1 Discuss the main issues raised in the previous PD session in the various grade level.
+1.2 Critical friends share their observations and lesson learnt for a short discussion.
+1.3 Read and discuss the introductory sections of the lesson up to learning outcomes and indicators.
+1.3.1.
+Suggest the relevant students' previous knowledge that can support the teaching and learning of the lesson.
+1.3.2 Discuss the expectations from each of the course manual.
 20 mins